epeios-q37/epeios.bak/tools/xdhq/Atlas/PYH/NOTES.md

 """
 IMPORTANT !!!

-First of all, fork the application by hitting above 'fork' button, or it won't work properly!
+First of all, fork the application, or it won't work properly!
+This can be done:
+- by hitting above 'fork' button,
+- or, if not available, by modifying this source code.

 Once launched, to open the application in a new tab, click on the QR code at its bottom.